kaiyoux/p_cmd_runr/README.md

 # Limitations/Known Issues:

-Pagination type commands like `more` or `less` will lock after the first output.
+- Pagination type commands like `more` or `less` will lock after the first output.
 It is best to avoid such commands.
 You may try to run gp_cmd_runr with the -t or --timeout option.
 This will force the script to send the next command after the delay you specify, which may result in unexpected behavior on the remote node.

+- Given that my AMOS/MOSHELL environments do not require login credentials, the script does not provide the option of specifying such login credentials for AMOS/MOSHELL access.

 Let me know if you have any questions: <kaiyoux@gmail.com>